Including Criminal Code, Highway Traffic, Income Tax, and Regulatory Offences

 Representation by Ottawa lawyer Lisa Christian - Sample Cases

-*this article was updated September 17, 2023, and is not legal advice
+*this article was updated on July 26, 2024 and is not legal advice

 • advice to victims and witnesses (I have extensive experience with victims and witnesses both as a former prosecutor and as defence counsel)